-Separation or divorce are traumatic times for both the partners, but cool-headed pragmatism helps execute the split effectively, financially as well as emotionally.
+Separation or divorce is traumatic for both partners, but cool-headed pragmatism helps execute the split effectively, financially, and emotionally.

 Recessions are not the best times for keeping relationships together.
 The extra pressures encountered when the finances are under strain can mean that a separation or divorce is the only meaningful answer to a peaceful and happy future life.

-But the tendrils of a lifetime of living together go deep, and an effective split requires that the financial aspects are properly addressed, so as not to haunt either of the couple in future.
+But the tendrils of a lifetime of living together go deep, and an effective split requires that the financial aspects are adequately addressed so as not to haunt either of the couples in the future.

 Joint And Several Liability Is The Main Issue

 Separation or divorce should happen in a financially clean way.
 Selling the home and paying off the mortgage is the first and obvious way to clear the debt.
 Any surplus proceeds can be split between the former partners, each with a sum of money and free to move on to a new life.

 Most couples borrow to buy their home and mortgage funding, where the lender takes a legal charge over the property as security.
 There are many advantages for having both partners as joint and several borrowers even if only one is earning.
 This helps pass title to the home should either die and provides additional security of tenure for both.

 But they are jointly and severally liable means that both parties are equally responsible for the outstanding loan.
 So if the borrower falters in payments, the lender can chase both the partners for the arrears and the balance.